manshreck/s2geometry.github.io/community/index.md

 ---
 title: Community
+layout: community
+sidenav: side-nav-community.html
+type: markdown
 ---

 S2 aims to have an active community of developers who are using, enhancing and building valuable integrations with other software projects.
 We’d love your help to improve and extend the project.
 You can reach us via the S2 Mailing List at
 <a href="https://groups.google.com/forum/#!forum/s2geometry-io" target="_blank">s2geometry-io@googlegroups.com</a>
 to start engaging with the project and its members.